pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

     entries with commas (e.g. S72,T85).
 Position numbering should reflect the current sequence data in ${database_name}.
 Please refer to the [Gene Coordinate Changes](status/gene-coordinate-changes) page to
     ensure that your residue position entries are up to date.
-Also note that histones are conventionally numbered assuming the initiator methionine is removed (i.e. every position in the mature protein is numbered, and is 1 less than the apparent numbering predicted by translating the ORF).
+Histones should be represented using the unprocessed protein sequence coordinates, not the processed coordinates conventionally used to describe histones.
+Histone modifications will be represented on the gene pages as K4(K5) processed(preprocessed), but our checking pipeline will expect unmodified forms.
 6. See the table below for allowed annotation extensions.
 Multiple extensions can be included for a modification.
 Separate extensions with a comma (,) if they combine to form a "compound" extension